 What Is the Treatment for Barrett’s Esophagus?

 The first step in treating Barrett’s esophagus is to get your acid reflux symptoms under control.
 The Mickle Center’s doctors focus on treating GERD.
-Oftentimes, patients find relief from a minimally invasive surgery performed at DHI that cures GERD symptoms.
+Oftentimes, patients find relief from a minimally invasive surgery performed at AdventHealth that cures GERD symptoms.
 In turn, this lowers their risk for esophageal cancer.
 For more information on permanent treatments for GERD, see our web page on GERD & Acid Reflux Treatment.

 If Barrett’s esophagus is in more advanced stages, treatment for the diseased esophageal lining may be needed.